akashkau1224/ese-3060-project/README.md

 # ESE 3060 Final Project Fall 2025

+## /cifar10-src contains all the information about part one of the project see the README there for more information
+## /nano_speedrun contains all the information about part two of the project see the README there for more information

 ## Project Overview
 This project contains two machine learning training benchmarks:
 - **airbench94.py**: CIFAR-10 image classification benchmark